Crossed product algebras and generalized entropy for subregions: Subregions in AdS/CFT

 which reflects the fact that, in the bulk, the two entanglement wedges are spacelike separated, so the respective modular flows should be given by the independent vacuum or excited state expressions above; this is illustrated in the left panel of fig. \ref{fig:switch}.

 Above the switchover point however, the bulk entanglement wedges merge into the single connected region shown in the right panel of fig. \ref{fig:switch}.
 In this case, the mixing of bulk operators implies that the boundary factorization implicit in \eqref{eq:opfac} cannot hold without breaking the duality between the bulk and boundary subalgebras.
-We are thus lead to the conjecture that the CFT dual of the switchover in the bulk is the non-vanishing of the mutual information between the disjoint boundary subregions.
+We are thus lead to the conjecture that the CFT dual of the switchover in the bulk is the non-vanishing of the mutual information\footnote{The mutual information is upper bounded by the entanglement of purification.
+The latter is conjectured to be dual to the entanglement wedge cross-section, which exhibits similar behavior to the mutual information in the context of the entanglement wedge phase transition~\cite{Sahraei:2021wqn}.} between the disjoint boundary subregions.
 In this case, $K_{12}$ will take a finite value, thereby lowering the area contribution $A(\Sigma)/4$ to the entropy from $K$, as must happen from the bulk perspective, since the maximum entropy occurs when $B_1\bigsqcup B_2$ encompasses exactly half the boundary (in the vacuum state).

 The above picture is a slight oversimplification, because the algebra may contain bilocal operators with support in both subregions.
 However, we would still expect that below the switchover point, the modular flow of such operators does not mix between $B_1$ and $B_2$.
 Indeed, a more operational diagnostic of this switchover in the boundary are based on the intuition that after the switchover, the boundary modular flows should mix operators between the two disjoint subregions.
 For example, take two operators $\mathcal{O}_1$ localized to the entanglement wedge dual to the boundary subregion $B_1$, and $\mathcal{O}_2$ localized to the entanglement wedge dual to $B_2$.
 Below the switchover point,